- About ARES

 |James R. Webb American Real Estate Society Foundation|

 The ARES Foundation has its own corporate charter, bank accounts, and investments.
-Because stability, continuity, and a working knowledge of ARES are of critical importance in the governance of the Foundation, the Board of Directors consists of past presidents of ARES who serve twelve-year terms on the Foundation Board.
-A predetermined schedule was established so that each ARES past president serves as vice-president and president of the Foundation.
-Within the Foundation Board, the important four person investment committee consists of Glenn Mueller, Joseph Lipscomb, Chris Manning and Arthur L. Schwartz, Jr. Joseph Lipscomb serves as Treasurer of the Foundation, Steve Laposa is Director of Development, Joe Albert is Secretary, Elaine Worzala coordinates the Doctoral Seminar and Graeme Newell and John Williams are Co - International Liaisons.
-Arthur L. Schwartz, Jr. serves as Executive Director.
+Because stability, continuity, and a working knowledge of ARES are of critical importance in the governance of the Foundation, the Board of Directors consists of past presidents of ARES who serve on the Foundation Board.
+Within the Foundation Board, the important four person investment committee consists of Glenn Mueller, Joseph Lipscomb, Chris Manning and Arthur L. Schwartz, Jr. Joseph Lipscomb serves as Treasurer of the Foundation, David Harrison is Director of Development, Joe Albert is Secretary, Elaine Worzala coordinates the Doctoral Seminar and Graeme Newell and John Williams are Co - International Liaisons.
+Mo Rodriguez serves as Executive Director.
 The Foundation Board holds its annual meeting in conjunction with the ARES meeting each year.
 The Officers and Board of the Foundation are dedicated to vigorously pursuing the Foundation's educational mission as set forth by our founder, James R. Webb.
 All Officers and Directors are unpaid volunteers and the Foundation's overhead is very low.

 When the ARES Board created the Foundation, it also created the ARES Fellows program to fund it.
 Revenue from the strictly voluntary Fellows program goes to the ARES Foundation.
 Programs supported by the Foundation have focused on assisting individual participation in ARES activities as well on educational publications.
 The Foundation funds the Doctoral Student Seminar by defraying costs for graduate students to attend the Seminar and ARES Annual Meeting and holding a luncheon in their honor on the day of the Seminar.
 These graduate students are the future leaders of ARES and the Seminar enables new scholars to be exposed to ARES.
 The Foundation has also funded the participation of real estate scholars from Africa, Latin America, Asia and Eastern Europe at ARES annual meetings.
 Involving these scholars has enhanced the meeting experience for all ARES members.

 The Foundation's Board has recently increased funding for the Doctoral Seminar.
-It is anticipated that there will be over forty PhD Students at the 2016 Doctoral Seminar, a record or near record number.
-To maintain such high funding levels, the Foundation needs additional contributions and outside sponsorships as endowment investment earnings are not sufficient to fund such large numbers of grant recipients.
+To maintain high funding levels, the Foundation needs additional contributions and outside sponsorships as endowment investment earnings are not sufficient to fund large numbers of grant recipients.

 Corporations and foundations are encouraged to directly sponsor a graduate student or an overseas scholar.
-Student sponsorships are $1500/year.
-An overseas scholar can be funded for $2500/year.
-Please contact Steve Laposa for additional sponsorship opportunities.
+Student sponsorships are $1,500/year.
+An overseas scholar can be funded for $2,500/year.
+Please contact David Harrison for additional sponsorship opportunities.

 If you are not contributing to the James R. Webb ARES Foundation, we encourage you to consider doing so.
 Your gift will help a scholar immediately.
 As contributions grow, the Foundation will help more doctoral students and international scholars.

-For additional information contact David Harrison - David.Harrison2@ucf.edu
+For additional information regarding how you can contribute, please contact David Harrison - David.Harrison2@ucf.edu